Skip to content

 Texas Lassos Foreign Investment Regulation with Real Property Restrictions and Proposed “Texas Committee on Foreign Investment”

-The Texas legislature has been active recently in proposing bills that seek to restrict foreign ownership of real estate and businesses in Texas.
-Texas does not currently have state-level restrictions on foreign ownership of land or businesses, aside from the Lonestar Infrastructure Protection Act, which broadly prohibits companies owned or controlled by entities or individuals from China, Russia, North Korea, and Iran from controlling or accessing critical infrastructure in the state (aside from as a general customer).
+The Texas Legislature was active this Session in proposing and passing bills that seek to restrict foreign ownership of real estate and businesses in Texas.
+Before this session, Texas did not have state-level restrictions on foreign ownership of land or businesses, aside from the Lone Star Infrastructure Protection Act, which broadly prohibits companies owned or controlled by entities or individuals from China, Russia, North Korea, and Iran from controlling or accessing critical infrastructure in the state (aside from as a general customer).

+On June 20, 2025, Governor Greg Abbott signed into law a restriction on the purchase or lease of real property.
 Similar state laws (such as those in Florida and Arkansas) have been enjoined as potentially unconstitutional because they are impliedly preempted by federal law, including due to the Committee on Foreign Investment in the United States (CFIUS).
 These cases, however, are still working their way through the courts.
-We expect that if these Texas bills become law they would be challenged in court, as well.
+We expect that if and when these Texas bills become law they will be challenged in court, as well.

 Texas Senate Bill 17: Real Property Restrictions

-In March, the Texas Senate passed Senate Bill 17, which would prohibit individuals and entities with ownership from “designated countries” (currently China, Iran, North Korea, and Russia) from directly or indirectly owning real property in Texas, or from leases of 100 years or longer.
+Governor Abbott signed Senate Bill 17 into law on June 20, 2025.
+The law will be effective on September 1, 2025, and will prohibit individuals and entities with ownership from “designated countries” (currently China, Iran, North Korea, and Russia) from directly or indirectly owning real property in Texas, or from holding leases of one year or longer.

 Restrictions on the Purchase of Real Property under Senate Bill 17

-The bills apply broadly to real property, including agricultural land, commercial property, industrial property, residential property, and water, ground water, and mineral rights.
-There are exceptions for U.S. citizens, and, in the House bill, U.S. permanent residents.
+The law applies broadly to real property, including agricultural land, commercial property, industrial property, residential property, and water, ground water, and mineral rights.
+There are exceptions for U.S. citizens and lawful permanent residents.

-The bill’s effective date is September 1, 2025 and is not retroactive.
-However, it is not clear if lease renewals will be exempted from the restrictions.
-Accordingly, if the House bill is adopted, it may restrict those currently leasing property in Texas from renewing their lease (if such renewal is for a term of one year or longer).
-This could potentially impacting industrial companies with Chinese ownership that have made major investments in Texas real property that they have leased.
+The law is not retroactive, but it is not clear if lease renewals will be exempted from the restrictions.
+Accordingly, the law may restrict those currently leasing property in Texas from renewing their leases (if such renewal is for a term of one year or longer).
+This could potentially impact industrial companies with Chinese ownership that have made major investments in Texas real property that they have leased.

-It also is not clear whether the bills restrict ownership only at a certain threshold or whether they apply to even a de minimis indirect ownership interest.
-As drafted, the bills appear to apply to any ownership interest, even a de minimis indirect ownership interest.
-As such, they could impact U.S. funds and REITs with passive economic minority owners from, say, China.
-It is possible, however, that the language will be clarified or interpreted through regulation to apply only to entities majority-owned by individuals and entities from designated countries.
+It also is not clear whether the law restricts ownership only at a certain threshold or whether it restricts even a de minimis indirect ownership interest.
+As written, the law appears to apply to any ownership interest, even a de minimis indirect ownership interest.
+As such, the law could impact U.S. funds and REITs with passive economic minority owners from certain countries (e.g., China).
+It is possible, however, that the language will be interpreted through regulation to apply only to entities majority-owned by individuals and entities from designated countries, or set some other ownership or control threshold.

 Penalties for Violations

 If an acquisition of real property is found to violate the law, the Attorney General can order divestiture through sale, termination of the lease, or other disposition of the real property.
-Under the Senate bill, proceeds from a sale would be remitted to the comptroller for deposit in the state’s general revenue fund after liens on the property are satisfied.
-Under the House bill, proceeds from the sale go first to satisfy any liens on the property, then “to pay the reasonable costs incurred by the state in enforcing” the law, then to the individual or entity that made the purchase in violation of the law.
+Under the law, proceeds from the sale go first to satisfy any liens on the property, then “to pay the reasonable costs incurred by the state in enforcing” the law, then to the individual or entity that made the purchase in violation of the law.
 If the purchase or acquisition concerns a leasehold interest, the lease is voided.

-Purchasers that intentionally or knowingly violate the law are also subject to a fine equal to 50 percent of the market value of the interest in real property that is the subject of the violation or $250,000, whichever is greater.
-The bills do not appear to restrict landowners from selling or leasing to individuals from or entities with ownership from designated countries.
+Purchasers that intentionally or knowingly violate the law are also subject to a fine equal to 50 percent of the market value of the interest in the real property that is the subject of the violation or $250,000, whichever is greater.
+The law does not appear to restrict landowners from selling or leasing to individuals from or entities with ownership from designated countries.
 The purchaser alone would bear the risk in a sale.

 The Proposed “Texas Committee on Foreign Investment”

-In early March 2025, the Texas Legislature introduced Senate Bill (“S.B.”)
-2117, to establish the Texas Committee on Foreign Investment (“TCFI”), which would be the first state body responsible for reviewing foreign transactions for potential national security risks.
+In early March 2025, the Texas Legislature introduced Senate Bill 2117 and companion House Bill 5007 to establish the Texas Committee on Foreign Investment (“TCFI”), which would have been the first state body responsible for reviewing foreign transactions for potential national security risks.

-The bill would require pre-closing notice of certain transactions to the Texas Attorney General.
-The Texas Attorney General would then initiate review and could potentially impose a mitigation agreement to address any security concerns identified.
+If passed, the bill would have required pre-closing notice of certain transactions to the Texas Attorney General.
+The Texas Attorney General would have then initiated review and could have potentially imposed a mitigation agreement to address any security concerns identified.

 Committee Composition

-Modeled after CFIUS, the federal interagency body chaired by the Secretary of the Treasury, the TCFI would be chaired by a representative from the Office of the Governor and would include the Texas Attorney General, the Land Commissioner, the Comptroller, the Commissioner of Agriculture, and the heads of the Department of Public Safety, the Public Utility Commission, the Department of Information Resources, and the Railroad Commission of Texas.
+Modeled after CFIUS, the federal interagency body chaired by the Secretary of the Treasury, the TCFI would have been chaired by a representative from the office of the Governor and would have included the Texas Attorney General, the Land Commissioner, the Comptroller, the Commissioner of Agriculture, and the heads of the Department of Public Safety, the Public Utility Commission, the Department of Information Resources, and the Railroad Commission of Texas.

 Scope of Committee Review

-The TCFI’s review jurisdiction would extend to a broad range of “covered transactions,” including mergers, acquisitions, leases, sales, or other transfers of the direct or indirect control of or interest in a business, real property, or other asset located in Texas.
-Transactions that must notify the TCFI involve “foreign entities,” meet a minimum dollar value or ownership percentage threshold to be set by the Texas Governor, and affect the state’s critical infrastructure, agricultural land, the sensitive personal data of Texas residents, or a strategic industry or assets identified by the Governor.
+The TCFI’s review jurisdiction would have extended to a broad range of “covered transactions,” including mergers, acquisitions, leases, sales, or other transfers of the direct or indirect control of or interest in a business, real property, or other asset located in Texas.
+Transactions that must notify the TCFI would have involved “foreign entities,” met a minimum dollar value or ownership percentage threshold set by the Texas Governor, and affected the state’s critical infrastructure, agricultural land, the sensitive personal data of Texas residents, or a strategic industry or assets identified by the Governor.

-“Foreign entities” include individuals who are not citizens or lawful permanent residents of the U.S.; foreign governments; and entities organized in, or that have a principal place of business in, a foreign country, or that are controlled by a foreign person, government, or business.
-The Senate bill would exempt foreign entities from countries that are signatories to certain trade agreements with the United States.1
+“Foreign entities” would have included individuals who are not citizens or lawful permanent residents of the U.S.; foreign governments; and entities organized in, or that have a principal place of business in, a foreign country, or that are controlled by a foreign person, government, or business.
+The Senate bill would have exempted foreign entities from countries that are signatories to certain trade agreements with the United States.1

-The definition of “critical infrastructure” is expansive, and includes not only energy, emergency services, and transportation systems, but also “commercial facilities” and “health care.”
+The bill’s definition of “critical infrastructure” was expansive, and included not only energy, emergency services, and transportation systems, but also “commercial facilities” and “health care.”

 Texas Committee on Foreign Investment Review Process

-Parties to “covered transactions” would be required to notify the Texas Attorney General of the transaction at least 90 days before the closing date.
-The Texas Attorney General would then conduct an initial review to determine whether further investigation is warranted.
-If so, the Attorney General would conduct a secondary investigation and submit a report to the TCFI.
+Parties to “covered transactions” would have been required to notify the Texas Attorney General of the transaction at least 90 days before the closing date.
+The Texas Attorney General would have then conducted an initial review to determine whether further investigation was warranted.
+If so, the Attorney General would have conducted a secondary investigation and submitted a report to the TCFI.

-The Texas Attorney General can, if they deem it necessary, propose to TCFI a mitigation agreement between the transacting parties and the state of Texas.
-Such agreements would impose conditions to mitigate identified security concerns, which could include requiring data protection protocols, security clearance requirements, or restrictions on foreign access to assets that are the subject of the transaction, and compliance reporting.
-TCFI can adopt or reject a proposed mitigation agreement.
-If rejected, the Attorney General must create a new mitigation agreement that addresses TCFI’s concerns with the prior agreement.
-Parties to a transaction subject to a mitigation agreement approved by the TCFI must comply with the terms of that agreement.
+Under the bill, the Texas Attorney General could have, if deemed necessary, proposed to TCFI a mitigation agreement between the transacting parties and the state of Texas.
+Such agreements would have imposed conditions to mitigate identified security concerns, which could have included requiring data protection protocols, security clearance requirements, or restrictions on foreign access to assets that are the subject of the transaction, and compliance reporting.
+TCFI could have adopted or rejected a proposed mitigation agreement.
+If rejected, the Attorney General would have been required to create a new mitigation agreement that addressed TCFI’s concerns with the prior agreement.
+Parties to a transaction subject to a mitigation agreement approved by the TCFI would have been required to comply with the terms of that agreement.

 Compliance and Violation

-If the Attorney General determines that a covered transaction requires a mitigation agreement, and the person either proceeds with the covered transaction without entering into such an agreement or violates a provision of a mitigation agreement.
-Violations can result in civil penalties of up to $50,000 per violation (including the ability to recover reasonable attorney ’s fees and other reasonable expenses incurred in bringing the action).
-The Attorney General may also seek an injunction to prevent the transaction or compel divestment.
+If the Attorney General would have determined that a covered transaction required a mitigation agreement, and the parties either proceeded with the covered transaction without entering into such an agreement or violated a provision of a mitigation agreement, the parties would have committed a violation.
+Violating persons could have accumulated civil penalties of up to $50,000 per violation (including the ability to recover reasonable attorney ’s fees and other reasonable expenses incurred in bringing the action).
+The Attorney General would have also been able to seek an injunction to prevent the transaction or compel divestment.

 Looking Forward